Taking a picture or video of a nude or partially nude person is a serious crime.

 What is the penalty for illegally capturing or distributing images or videos of a nude or partially nude person?

-The penalty for capturing or distributing images, first offense, or even attempting to do it for the first time is five (5) years in prison and a $5,000.00 fine.
+The penalty for capturing or distributing images or a video of a nude or partially nude person, first offense, or even attempting to do it for the first time is five (5) years in prison and a $5,000.00 fine.

 A Defendant May Face Additional Charges

-The law makes it clear that you might also face other charges if the government charged you with surveilling, capturing, or distributing.
+The law makes it clear that in addition to being charged with taking a video of a nude or partially nude person, you might also face other charges if the government charged you with surveilling, capturing, or distributing.
 Most importantly, if the activity above involves minors, you may be subject to child sexually abusive activity charges.
 The penalties for involving a minor in this activity are treated more severely and carry potential prison terms of up to 20 years in jail.

 In many cases, the government will charge an additional felony called Using a Computer to Commit a Crime.
 Using a computer to commit a crime is a felony with a potentially lengthy prison term that depends on the severity of the underlying offense.
 A phone, computer, tablet, or other electronic device is considered a “computer” under this law.